Andrew Kamanga

-Andrew Ndanga Kamanga (born 21 December 1966) is a Zambian football administrator and was president of the Football Association of Zambia (FAZ from 2016 to 2025.
-Previously, he was the chairman of Kabwe Warriors F.C. and was elected president during the 2016 FAZ Annual General Meeting replacing Kalusha Bwalya on 19 March 2016.
+Andrew Ndanga Kamanga (born 21 December 1966) is a Zambian football administrator and was president of the Football Association of Zambia (FAZ) from 2016 to 2025.
+Previously, he was the chairman of Kabwe Warriors F.C. and was elected president during the FAZ Annual General Meeting on 19 March 2016, replacing Kalusha Bwalya.

 Early life

 Kamanga was born in Kabwe and attended Kalonga Secondary School, where he played football for the school team as a right winger and harboured ambitions of emulating his heroes by playing for Kabwe Warriors but his father advised him to concentrate on school instead.

 Upon completion of his secondary school education, he proceeded to the University of Zambia on the Copperbelt now known as the Copperbelt University) from 1986 to 1990 and obtained a Bachelor of Accountancy degree.
 He continued his management accountancy studies at London City University in England from 1992 to 1994 and later obtained an MSc degree in Energy and Environmental Technology and Economics from the same institution.